heremaps/xyz-spaces-python/docs/source/install.rst

 Installation
 ============

-xyzspaces depends for its spatial functionality on a large geospatial, open source stack of libraries (`Geopandas`_, `turfpy`_).
+xyzspaces has optional dependencies for its spatial functionality on a large geospatial, open source stack of libraries (`Geopandas`_, `turfpy`_).
 See the :ref:`dependencies` section below for more details.
 The C depedencies of Geopandas such as (`GEOS`_, `GDAL`_, `PROJ`_) can sometimes be a challenge to install.
 Therefore, we advise you